 Also, to reduce clutter in your Hipchat, Atlassian suggests a series of Confluence plugins.
 Use the Hipchat integration plugins in Confluence if you would, for example emoticons.

 The Confluence Slack integration can be easily found on the Atlassian Marketplace.
 The Confluence plugin keeps all that is happening in one place.
 Meaning, that you can customize your notifications to stay on top of all the changes happening on spaces and pages, see links preview on pages, and share them with your team in Slack directly.
 Finally, take action immediately by replying to comments on Confluence straight from Slack.

 To use the Confluence plugin for Slack, you must have an active subscription to Confluence Cloud.

 Let’s go a bit back with the Confluence review now that we are familiar with the features and integrations and look at how you can get the software.
-First, we mentioned in the general section about the Confluence software that it comes with three different versions:
+First, we mentioned in the general section about the Confluence software that it comes in three different versions:

 - Data Center